signalfx/otelworkshop/docs/apm/k8s/index.md

 kubectl apply -f py-deployment.yaml
 ```

+!!! important
-><ins>If you are doing this workshop as part of a group, before the next step, add your initials do the APM environment</ins>
+    If you are doing this workshop as part of a group, before the next step, add your initials do the APM environment:
->edit the `java-deployment.yaml` below and add your initials to the environment i.e. change all instances:
+    edit the `java-deployment.yaml` below and add your initials to the environment i.e. change all instances:
->`deployment.environment=apm-workshop`
+    `deployment.environment=apm-workshop`
     to
->`deployment.environment=sjl-apm-workshop`
+    `deployment.environment=sjl-apm-workshop`

 Deploy the Java OKHTTP requests pod (makes requests of Flask server):
 ```
 kubectl apply -f java-deployment.yaml